illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 ### Commands for determining the active network interface and working with DNS server settings:

-There are a couple different ways we can go about this:
+When we want to programmatically determine the existing primary network interface ID, name and existing DNS servers, there are a few different ways we can go about this:

 ```shell
 serviceGUID="$(printf "open\nget State:/Network/Global/IPv4\nd.show" | /usr/sbin/scutil | /usr/bin/awk '/PrimaryService/{print $3}')"